19

 Yellow tang (Zebrasoma flavescens) diet

 As mentioned above, the yellow tang is naturally a herbivore, mostly an algae eater.
-In the wild, groups of this species scour the reef for suitable grazing patches and even provide cleaning services to marine turtles.
+In the wild, individuals or small groups of this species scour the reef for suitable grazing patches.
+They even provide cleaning services to marine turtles!

 In the aquarium, feed your yellow tang plenty of plant-based foods.
 Dried seaweed (nori), algae tablets, blanched veggies and spirulina flakes are all great options.
 You can supplement these with some meaty foods; frozen food options like mysis will be happily gobbled up.

 Lastly, take it easy on the cleaning.
-Us humans might prefer a sparkling aquarium, but your yellow tang will greatly appreciate it if you leave some algae patches for it to graze on.
+We humans might prefer a sparkling aquarium, but your yellow tang will greatly appreciate it if you leave some algae patches for it to graze on.

 Conclusion